 Financial Derivatives Regulations

-Regulations around derivatives depend on where they are traded.
-The Securities and Exchange Commission regulates derivatives traded on national securities exchanges, while over-the-counter derivatives may not have any regulating body.
+Regulations around derivatives vary depending on where they are traded.
+The Securities and Exchange Commission regulates derivatives traded on registered national securities exchanges, while over-the-counter (OTC) derivatives are typically subject to less oversight and may involve bilateral agreements between parties.

 In the latter case, the parties negotiate the terms of contracts on their own.
 Sometimes these parties include banks and financial institutions regulated by the SEC.
 Futures brokers and commercial traders must be registered with the National Futures Association (NFA) and the Commodity Futures Trading Commission (CFTC).

 The Chicago Board Options Exchange (CBOE) is the most well known options exchange platform and is regulated by the SEC.
-These regulating bodies help to prevent fraud and abusive trading practices and keep the markets running fairly and smoothly.
+These regulating bodies help to prevent fraud and abusive trading practices and promote fair, orderly markets.

-Derivatives can be a riskier type of investment but they can provide value to both institutional and retail investors’ portfolios when used wisely.
+Derivatives can be a riskier type of investment but they can provide value to both institutional and retail investors’ portfolios when used appropriately, and with a clear understanding of the risks involved.
 Trading derivatives requires more work than simply buying and selling more traditional securities, but the additional risk and additional work can also yield greater rewards.

 Photo credit: iStock/fizkes